USEFUL INFORMATION2022 Future Class Dates*:

-No, but it is highly recommended.
+Yes.
 Having passed the CGC gives you and other pet therapy dog owners the confidence that your dog can behave in difficult situations.

 When is the “How to Pass the CGC Test” Class held?

-Usually in the Fall
+Usually in Spring and Fall

-When is the CGC agiven?
+When is the CGC test given?

-Usually around October
+Usually around April and October